Amrumer Dünen

 Visiting Information

-Reaching Amrumer Dünen is relatively straightforward, with various transport options available for those traveling to Schleswig-Holstein.
-Visitors can access the reserve via public transportation or by car.
-It’s advisable to check the official website for current information regarding transportation and accessibility.
+Getting to Amrumer Dünen is straightforward, with various transportation options available.
+Visitors can reach the reserve by car, bicycle, or on foot, depending on their location.
+Parking facilities are typically available nearby, but it is advisable to check the official website for current information regarding access and any potential restrictions.

 Nearby Attractions